-SanticxisSanticxisHealth Economics Consulting
+SanticxisSanticxisHealth Economics Advisory

 Organizations need training that has a real effect on analytical quality, critical reading of results, and the ability to engage with decision-makers.